thesems/thesems/README.md

 ## About me

-I'm an all-rounder software engineer and love to learn and work various topics ranging from web development to system programming and data science.
+I'm an all-rounder software engineer and love to learn and work various topics ranging from web development to system programming.

 - 👷 Software Developer at [Easelink](https://easelink.com).
-- 🔭 I'm digging deeper into Rust.
+- 🔭 I'm digging deeper into Rust and learning about Blockchains.
 - 📝 Started writing a technical blog in late 2023.

 ### Programming languages